7 Tips for Caring for Your Mental Wellbeing During the Holidays

 Published by Annie Barrett:

-December is touted as “the most wonderful time of the year”, yet it’s not wonderful for everyone.
+December is often touted as “the most wonderful time of the year”, yet it’s not wonderful for everyone.

-Bright lights and happy faces are what we see on the outside, but on the inside, December can be extremely difficult.
 While depression may occur at any time of the year, stress and anxiety during November and December may cause even those who are usually in good spirits to experience loneliness and a lack of fulfillment.

 Accept Your Feelings

-The holidays bring up so many emotions.
-Try your best to honor your emotions without judging them.
 It’s OK to feel happy.
 It’s OK to feel sad.
-It’s Ok to feel frustrated.
+It’s OK to feel frustrated.
 It’s OK to feel a mix of emotions all at the same time!

 Maintain Healthy Habits